 While the Google Adsense app requires the publishers to install their app on mobile devices, now there is no necessity to install the application.

 Publishers can now get the details of the Adsense account within a second without installing the application.

 This is a piece of great news for people who don’t like to crowd their smartphones with apps.

-Recommended article – Best Adsense alternatives that pays on a CPM basis.
+Recommended article – Best Adsense alternatives that pay on a CPM basis.

 Currently, the Adsense application for mobile is available only for Android and IOS devices.

-With diversity in mind, Google decided to develop the mobile web version that should work the same across all the mobile platforms.
+With diversity in mind, Google developed the progressive mobile web version that should work the same across all the mobile platforms.

 It’s Android and IOS devices that almost all the smartphone users own compared to other mobile platforms.
-But still, Google makes Adsense the same across all the smartphone platforms so that they don’t have to develop separate applications for each platform.
+Even so, Google makes Adsense the same across all the smartphone platforms so that they don’t have to develop separate applications for each platform.